AxelBlazeIDN/SA.Effect.Kill.PB/README.md

 **Info Source Mod**
-A simple mod that will add a kill effect like a point blank game, no need to import because I have fixed this code
+A simple mod that will add a kill effect like a point blank game, no need to import the texture because I have fixed this code.

+**Note**
+I will update this mod to support gta sa v2.00 fla (not aml) otherwise I'm not lazy.

 **Requried (Plugin)**
 Cleo Mod Audio Stream, Bass Mod, AML 1.2.3